Sarah-Bue/knit-space/README.md

 #### Account Management
 As a **guest user**, I can **create an account** so that **I can have a personalized experience and access member-only features.**.
+- Users can create an account using their email address.
+- Users are provided with feedback messages for invalid form inputs.

 As a **registered user**, I can **log in to my account** so that **I can access my dashboard and other member-only features**.
+- Users are able to log into their accounts using their username and password.
+- Users are redirected to the home page after logging in.

 As a **registered user**, I can **log out of my account** so that **I can ensure my account security and privacy**.
+- Users are able to log out of their accounts.
+- Users need to confirm that they want to log out before being logged out.
+- Users are redirected to the home page after logging out.

 #### Dashboard Management
 As a **registered user**, I can **save posts to my dashboard** so that **I can easily access my favorite content**.